+8. Change the Oil before Storing

 Used oil has engine dirt that can take a toll on your car if you store it for a long time.
 But if you’re parking it for about two weeks, you can skip the change oil process.
-Anyway, this is important for car owners planning to store their cars over a whole quarter or longer.
+Anyway, this is important for car owners planning to store their cars for a whole quarter or longer.

 So after putting on a fuel stabilizer, change the oil in your car.
 Do this side by side to avoid missing the step.

 9. How to Store a Car Outside During Winter: Keep Your Battery in Check

 Storing your car won’t be for long, and after a few months, you would surely take it for a drive.
 Even though you succeeded in protecting the exterior, the problem would be on the cold battery.
 The winter season can affect your car battery’s performance, so it’s best to keep it charged using a portable power station.
 This will prevent the battery from freezing and failing to deliver the strongest current possible.

 If you can’t find a portable power station, keep a spare battery inside your house.
 It will also be advisable to remove your car’s battery if you don’t need to use it during emergencies.

-10. Don’t Use the Parking Brake if you’re Storing for Long
+10. Don’t Use the Parking Brake if you’re Storing for a Long

-This is advisable than using a block of brick to prevent your car from moving.
+This is more advisable than using a block of brick to prevent your car from moving.
 A tire stopper has a curve to fit the wheels.
 You can also use a wheel clamp to avoid the car from moving and to avoid theft.